CrowdStrike/falconpy/README.md

 ### Service Classes
-Representing a single API service collection, each service class has a method defined for every operation available within that service collection.
+Representing a single CrowdStrike Falcon API service collection, each Service Class has a method defined for every operation available within that service collection.

 #### Available Service Classes
-For each CrowdStrike API service collection, a matching Service Class is available in the FalconPy library.
+For each CrowdStrike Falcon API service collection, a matching Service Class is available in the FalconPy library.

 | Service Collection | Code Location | Class Name |
 |:-| :-| :-|